diagrams/diagrams-doc/release/announce.markdown

   and submit it for inclusion in a special diagrams-contrib package which will be created for such higher-level user-contributed modules.

+* Use diagrams to create some cool graphics and submit them for inclusion in a gallery of examples (to be created soon).

 * Start your own project built on top of diagrams and let us know how it goes!

-* Above all, just try it out for your pet graphics generation needs and contribute your bug reports and feature requests.
+* Last but certainly not least, just try it out for your pet graphics generation needs and contribute your bug reports and feature requests.

 Happy diagramming!